hum-ler/window-actions-extension/README.md

 # Window Actions

-Adds a window close button (amongst others) to the Top Bar.
+Adds a Close button (amongst others) to the AppMenuButton.

 This is a GNOME Shell extension.

 The code is inspired by https://github.com/PWall2222/WB.

+## About This Extension

+There are several extensions that hide the title bar when a window is maximized.
+This extension complements them by recovering some of the functionality that is hidden away in the window menu, or on the title bar itself.

 The actions that are added:
 - Close